Required Tools and Materials

 Correct building standards must be adhered to whilst paving around your home.
-If not, infestation may occur from subterranean termites, wood-boring beetles and fungi.
+If not, an infestation may occur from subterranean termites, wood-boring beetles, and fungi.

-Ensure the paving level around your home is minimum of 50mm below the damp-course level of your house or to local building codes.
-This prevents excessive moisture breaching the damp course membrane.
+Ensure the paving level around your home is a minimum of 50mm below the damp-course level of your house or to local building codes.
+This prevents excessive moisture from breaching the damp-course membrane.

 Surface Water Drainage

-All pipe work, sumps, grates and inspection points must be back-filled with filling sand and compacted.
-All storm-water installation must comply with minimum depth requirement.
-Correct storm-water installation and back fill reduces the incidence of sinking or rutting trenches.
+All pipework, sumps, grates, and inspection points must be back-filled with filling sand and compacted.
+All storm-water installation must comply with minimum depth requirements.
+Correct storm-water installation and backfill reduces the incidence of sinking or rutting over trenches.

 - Use string lines where possible.

-- Ensure you lay the gain running the same way.
+- Ensure you lay the grain running the same way.

-- Images the finished product.!
+- Imagine the finished product.!
 Have all half cuts or full pavers at doorways and focal points, when setting out your paving.